guptaishant/wiki-Kubernetes/12_Ingress_Lab.md

 **So we are going to use <name> value "tony-stark" in our case.
 You must change it according to you**

 ### Important:- We are assuming that you guys have already created the Deployment and Services.
-If not, please refer here for [Deployment](https://github.com/opstree/OT-Microservices-Training/wiki/09_Deployment_Lab) and [Service](https://github.com/opstree/OT-Microservices-Training/wiki/08_Service_Lab)
+If not, please refer here for [Deployment](https://github.com/opstree/OT-Microservices-Training/wiki/09_Deployment_Lab) and [Service](https://github.com/opstree/OT-Microservices-Training/wiki/08_Service_Lab).
+Make sure you only create Deployment and Service not Replicasets.

 ## Enable Ingress Minikube